Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

+\textbf{Ablation Study on Configurations.} We also study how different configurations affect \our on the micro-benchmark.
+We examine three factors: \textit{seed tests}, \textit{number of iterations}, and \textit{number of tests} generated by the discriminator agent per iteration.

+Details are in Appendix~\ref{app:ablation-config}.
+Figure~\ref{fig:ablation2} (right) shows the results.
+The results show that the default configuration, which uses 15 initial seed tests, 10 iterations, and 3 new tests per iteration, achieves a favorable balance between performance and cost.
+Increasing tests per iteration yields diminishing returns: 3 tests instead of 1 improves pass rate from 94.7\% to 98.2\% with a 16\% cost increase, while 5 tests adds only 1.4\% at an additional 29\% cost.
+Most gains occur within the first 10 iterations; extending to 20 iterations adds only 1.4\% at 2.1$\times$ cost.
+Finally, using 15 seed tests instead of a single seed test improves pass rate from 94.9\% to 98.2\% with only a 6\% cost increase, suggesting that richer initial coverage is beneficial.

 \new{\textbf{Stability of Results.} To assess the stability of \our’s translation results, we run \our three times using the default settings (i.e., 15 initial tests, 10 iterations, and 3 tests per iteration).
 We record the pass rate of each trial on the validation set.
 For each program, we compute the \textit{sample standard deviation} of the three pass rates and then average these standard deviations across all programs.
-On average, the three runs achieve a pass rate of 97.0\%, with a deviation of 1.9 percentage points. }
+On average, the three runs achieve a pass rate of 97.0\%, with a deviation of 1.9\%. }

-\graybox{ On the micro-benchmark, our system substantially \new{and stably} improves translation correctness compared with the naive baseline.
-The adversarial discriminator is crucial to improving correctness, and the fuzzing tool further strengthens the discovery of mismatches. }
+\graybox{ On the micro-benchmark, \our substantially and stably improves translation correctness over the non-adversarial baselines.
+The adversarial discriminator is crucial to improving correctness, and the fuzzer construction further strengthens the discovery of mismatches. }